marcoparello/CTF-Writeups/SANS-Holiday-Hack-2023/Pixel-Island/Game-Cartridges-Vol-2.md

+# Preface
+Challenge Description: Find the second Gamegosling cartridge and beat the game

+Location: Pixel Island - Driftbit Grotto

+Difficulty: 3 out of 5 trees

 # Game Cartridges: Vol 2
-The second game cartridge game be found in Pixel Island, more specifically, DriftbitGrotto.
-In DriftbitGrotto, the location of the game cartridge is here:
+The second game cartridge game be found in Pixel Island, more specifically, Driftbit Grotto.
+In Driftbit Grotto, the location of the game cartridge is here:

 ![](../images/Game-Cartridges-Vol-2-part-1.png)